How to Use AI to Create Slides and Visuals for Your Presentations

 What is the biggest mistake people make with presentation slides?

-Using slides as a script.
-When slides contain everything you plan to say, you become a narrator rather than a speaker.
-The most powerful presenters use slides sparingly, letting their words carry the message and using visuals only to reinforce moments that benefit from a visual anchor.
+Using them as a script.
+When your slides contain everything you plan to say, you become a narrator rather than a speaker, and the audience reads ahead of you and stops listening.
+The strongest presenters use slides sparingly, let their words carry the message, and reserve visuals for the moments that genuinely benefit from one.
+AI makes this mistake easier to fall into and, used well, easier to fix.

-• Remember that slides are the last layer of preparation, not the first
+• Slides are the last layer of preparation, not the first.
+Get the message and the reps right before you design a thing.

 More From Liam Sandford